« A history of the world in 100 seconds | Twitter for revolutionaries »

 On running the above snippet, parseWithCallback() uses a few classes and function calls from page-parser.py to do the following:

-WikiDumpHandlerclass, which is a subclass ofxml.sax.handler.ContentHandler.
-This class is ready to handle the events that occur as the parser chews through the XML dump. - Next, it creates a
+It creates an instance of the WikiDumpHandler class, which is a subclass of xml.sax.handler.ContentHandler.
+This class is ready to handle the events that occur as the parser chews through the XML dump.

-text_normalize_filter.
+Next, it creates a text_normalize_filter.
 This is an implementation detail that is not drastically important.
 It speeds up processing by storing up the chunks of text produced by the parser and only handing them off to the Handler when an XML element has been completely processed.
-This helps with the large chunks of text we encounter in Wikipedia dumps. - Finally, it opens the file named in the method argument and starts parsing.
-You will find it takes a little while - performing my somewhat complex processing on all 30GB of dumps took about 25 minutes.
+This helps with the large chunks of text we encounter in Wikipedia dumps.

 Hopefully all this is clear and straightforward.
 If you find this code at all useful, please let me know.